Help! I Want to Secretly Alter My Fiancée’s Wedding Dress.

 A: I lean toward not saying anything but I can see the argument for one conversation.
 Only one!

-Q. Re: Bird brained: Trust me, you DO NOT want the pigeons to get acclimated to your balcony.
-They will find a place to build a nest, and will peck you to death if you come near it, e.g., use your balcony, until the babies have fledged.
+Q. Re: Birdbrained: Trust me, you DO NOT want the pigeons to get acclimated to your balcony.
+They will find a place to build a nest, and will peck you to death if you come near it—i.e., use your balcony—until the babies have fledged.
 Your girlfriend is right.
 These are not goldfinches or nuthatches.
 Pigeons are extremely territorial.

 A: Well, getting pecked to death sounds like a nightmare!
 I’ll defer to pigeon experts here.